therealsangwoohan/starcraft_ai_bot/README.md

 # starcraft_ai_bot

-AI BOT that can beat Starcraft II in "Hard" difficulty.
-Started as a reinforcement learning project, but pivoted to evolutionary learning to make it computationally less expensive.
+An AI bot that can beat Starcraft II in "Hard" difficulty.
+It started as a reinforcement learning project but pivoted to evolutionary learning to make it computationally less expensive.

 <img width="1027" alt="stage2-model-train (2)" src="https://user-images.githubusercontent.com/46112193/132957885-eb159c77-d44a-425f-abdd-3d37169b2bf3.png">